AnnSaid/tasks-app-react-json/README.md

-# Tasks React App using JSON Server
+# Tasks ReactJS App using JSON Server
 1. useEffect Hook & Fetch tasks from server
 2. Add task to server
 3. Delete task from server